12 Mar 2026

 “We believe that solutions require a holistic approach, something we can offer thanks to the wide range of expertise within our research program.”

 So say Magnus Berggren, Program Director, and Olle Eriksson, Deputy Program Director for the Wallenberg Initiative Material Science for Sustainability (WISE).
-“Although materials are the main reason our society has a negative environmental impact, they are also our most important tool for solving the problem,” says Magnus wryly, adding that it was originally Olle who put it that way.
+“Although materials are the main reason our society has a negative environmental impact, they are also our most important tool for solving the problem,” says Magnus, adding that it was originally Olle who put it that way.

 The two research leaders are in sync, often anticipating each other’s ideas or quoting one another as they meet to discuss the program, which was launched in 2022.